steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
-    Change P1 defaults in DbInitialize to 0.0.
-    Add Solver timeout handling.
-    Composer HF control has a limit of 1.
-    Workbench fails at startup.
-When a mesh is scaled (only), the Solver does not return the collection of arrays.
+    Workbench fails when a mesh is scaled (only).
+The Solver does not return the collection of arrays.

-    UnitTests
-        Does the model factory use OBJ (not SFP) format files?
-            // The job is complete and the mesh file has been generated. var generatedFile = Path.Combine($"{workingFolder}{mesh.Name}");
-            mesh.Format = MeshFormat.SFP;
+        After support has been added for optional processing, integrate the scale_mesh step with transform_mesh?

     Solver
         All JSON properties should be represented as floats in their parent data structures.